chanzuckerberg/s3mi/README.md

     bandwidth to remain available even after the volume's initial credits have been exhausted [2].

-    In Dec 2017, the ideal settings are as follows.
+    In Dec 2018, the ideal settings for a c5.9xlarge with gp2 EBS are

-      * c5.18xlarge with gp2 EBS

-        * number-of-slices >= 7

-        * slice-size >= 214GB

-      * i3.16xlarge with gp2 EBS

-        * number-of-slices >= 11
+        * number-of-slices = 3

-        * slice-size >= 214GB
+        * slice-size >= 334 GB   (increase this if you need more IOPS or space)

-  * Design question:  What if the instance where the RAID array is to be mounted shouldn't have permissions to create new EBS volumes?

 ## `s3mi raid array-name <block_device> <block_device> ...`

   Use RAID 0 with **instance NVME devices**.
 For example,

-  `s3mi raid my_raid /dev/nvme{0..7}n1`
+  `s3mi raid my_raid /dev/nvme{1..8}n1`

-  will create RAID 0 from the 8 slices `/dev/nvme{0..7}n1`,
+  will create RAID 0 from the 8 slices `/dev/nvme{1..8}n1`,
   and mount it on `/mnt/my_raid`.

-  In 2017-18, this is especially useful on i3.16xlarge instances.
+  In 2018, this is especially useful on i3.metal instances.

   To see what devices exist on the instance, try `lsblk`.